-2. Infrastructure
+Infrastructure

-The training centre shall determine, provide and maintain the infrastructure needed to achieve conformity to the NI requirements.
+The training centre shall determine, provide and maintain the infrastructure needed to achieve conformity with the NI requirements.
 Infrastructure includes as applicable:

-- a) buildings, workspace and associated utilities - b) process equipment (both hardware and software) - c) supporting services (such as transport, communication, health & safety)
+- 1. Buildings, workspace and associated utilities - 2.
+Process equipment (both hardware and software) - 3.
+Supporting services (such as transport, communication, health & safety)